tauri-apps/tauri-docs/docs/guides/features/plugin.md

 where `awesome` will be replaced by your plugin name.

-This isn't very convenient however, so it's common for plugins to provide a so called _API package_, a JavaScript package that provides convenient access to your commands.
+This isn't very convenient, however, so it's common for plugins to provide a so-called _API package_, a JavaScript package that provides convenient access to your commands.

-> An example of this is the [tauri-plugin-store](https://github.com/tauri-apps/tauri-plugin-store), that provides a convenient class structure to accessing a store.
+> An example of this is the [tauri-plugin-store](https://github.com/tauri-apps/tauri-plugin-store), which provides a convenient class structure for accessing a store.
-> You can scaffold a plugin with attached API package like this:
+> You can scaffold a tauri plugin with attached javascript API package like this:

 ```shell
 tauri plugin init --name awesome --api